cysouw/graphicalgrammar/text/english.md

 ### Bloomfield (1933) *Language*

-[@bloomfield1933: 161]
+[@bloomfield1933: 160-161] slowly builds up the terminology, which seems to indicate that the terminology is newly developed for this book.
+He starts with *constituent (or component)* which is *contained in* or *included in* complex forms.
+The basic building blocks are morphemes, which cannot be further subdivided, and are called *ultimate constituents*.
+Then, finally, any intermediate grouping are called *immediate constituents*.

 [@bloomfield1914: 60-61], cited in Percival (1976:235) clearly thinks about binary branching.
-Also note the Wundt-inspired psychological reasoning.
+Also note the Wundt-inspired psychological reasoning, also using the term "apperception" (p.60).

 Historical survey of Bloomfield and post-Bloomfieldians: [@matthews1993]